top of page

 • Current draw when GPS on and display running but wifi, ble etc off, 100mA max for MCU and about that again for display....
 Current when in deep sleep and display GPS, off, less than 100 uA.

 Unexpected maker FeatherS3 - ESP32-S3 — Unexpected Maker (This is an Aussie manufacturer!
 Note that this is not the Adafruit Feather S3 which doesn't have the second switchable LDO regulator for powering peripherals off during sleep.)
-I bought one each of the S3 and S2 because I suspect the S2 uses less current, being only single core (apart from the low power RISC-V core that I can use to monitor GPS)
+I bought one each of the S3 and S2 because I suspect the S2 uses less current, being only single core (apart from the low power RISC-V core that I can use to monitor GPS or drive backlight PWM)

 Color OLED displays suitable for Parallel or SPI interface seem restricted to 128x128 or less.
 There are 5" HDMI capable with touch screen though!
 But I don't want HDMI.